 2022 Partnered Community/Citizen Science Projects

-Help save the world’s birds during Global Bird Rescue from October 3-9, 2022.
-Join FLAP Canada, Urban Wildlife Trust and bird conservation groups and members of the public around the world to rescue and document birds that have collided with buildings in your community, while working to make the built environment safer for birds.
+Global Bird Rescue 2024 is fast approaching.
+Make sure you register to join the event which starts on September 23 - 29, 2024.
+Check out globalbirdrescue.org for more information on how to get involved!
+Let's make New Zealand birds count and add them to this amazing worldwide project.
+Join Urban Wildlife Trust and other bird conservation groups and members of the public from around the world to rescue and document birds that have collided with buildings in your community, while working to make the built environment safer for birds.

 Urban Wildlife Team